What to Look for in a Child’s Walk

 Many children’s foot issues—like intoeing and flatfoot—resolve themselves in time.
 This isn’t always the case, however.
 When your child needs professional foot or ankle care, Wisconsin Foot Center is here to help.
 We will provide gentle, effective treatment to resolve whatever problem is affecting your son or daughter.

-For more information on child foot care, or to request an appointment at our Hales Corner office, simply call (414) 425-8400 or fill out our online form.
+For more information on child foot care, or to request an appointment at our Hales Corners office, simply call (414) 425-8400 or fill out our online form.